 Partners - NRCS will release an announcement for program funding, that will outline requirements for proposal submissions for funding.
 NRCS will review partnership proposals according to the priorities identified in the announcement and make project selections.
 Upon selection of a partnership proposal, NRCS and the partner will enter into a partnership agreement through which they will coordinate to provide producers in the project area assistance.
 Partnership agreements may be for a period of up to five years.
 NRCS may extend an agreement one time for an additional 12 months if needed to meet the objectives of the program.

 Producers – NRCS will have several opportunities for producers to apply for existing RCPP project funds throughout the year.
-Fiscal year 2024 cut-off dates are yet to be determined.
+The next fiscal year 2025 application cutoff date is February 7, 2025.
+Additional cut-off dates may be added based on funding availability.
+Contact your local Service Center to learn more.

 Program Contacts